 All public spaces and restrooms will be cleaned and disinfected frequently and regularly.

-In general, large campus events should not occur this fall.
+In general, large campus events should not occur.
 Attempts should be made to hold smaller-scale events, break up large events into smaller gatherings, or hold some portions virtually.
 Group sizes are limited to a maximum of 50 people (exceptions may be granted by a VP or the President, with specific safety measures in place).
 All individuals attending campus events must wear a facial covering and maintain a 6-foot distance from each other.